alfaromurillo/org-passwords.el/README.md

 person peeking at your computer) never have to see the actual password.

+If you want to be able to display less sensitive properties while still hiding passwords, you could also use different drawers to store
+them:

+	* Cards
+	** My main credit card
+	   :PROPERTIES:
+	   :NAMEONCARD: Jorge Alfaro-Murillo
+	   :NUMBER:     1234000000005678
+	   :EXPIRES:    11/19
+	   :CVR:        777
+	   :END:

+       :HIDDEN:
+	   :PIN:        1234
+       :END:

+You also need to define this new drawer at the top of the file:

+    #+drawers: PROPERTIES HIDDEN

 ## Generating passwords

 ### Passwords that you won't have to remember